rastri-dey/Event_Camera_MTT/README.md

 ```
 Event_Camera_Multiple_Target_Tracking.m
 ```
-## Discussion
-The target trajectory for the 3 datasets has been evaluated and compared with the existing approach by the research group: https://ieeexplore.ieee.org/document/8593380?msclkid=a5bfd524bff011ec9414f0f574b704cf.
-Under all the 3 datasets from https://rpg.ifi.uzh.ch/davis_data.html, the event based tracking performs with high accuracy.
-The table shows the mean error of the target tracking for 4 objects in 3 different sequences executing varying motion dynamics in X and Y pixel coordinates.

 ## Result
 The sample results are shown here.
 Detailed results for trajectory with respect to ground truth for all the sequences are present in \images folder.
 ### Clustering & Target Tracking for Shapes_rotation sequence: